GoldenAchiever/year100millionbc/running-games.md

 When that happens:
 - Add 1d3 HP.
 - Roll 1d20 for each Ability Score.
 If the roll is higher than the score, increase it by 1.

+## Exploration
+# Overland
+When players travel across the wild, make them track rations.
+It adds pressure, hunger creeps in fast.
+Water matters too, but be lenient.
+It’s often available in rivers, caves, or from plants.
+Treat it as a concern, not an overbearing obstacle.
+Rations, on the other hand, run out quick.
+Let players hunt, scavenge, or fight to survive.
+# Caves
+Caves are dark.
+Players need light.
+Without it, they are prone to unwelcome surprises.
+Tracking torches can be a hassle, so keep it simple.
+If the group has fire and time, they can make more.
+If not, the dark soon closes in.
+Priorotize fun before realism.
+Sometimes, the cave helps.
+Bioluminescent fungi glow.
+Insects flash.
+These light sources are weak, and unreliable but just enough to move by.
+# Encounters
+Most creatures in this game are animals.
+They don’t want revenge, or treasure.
+They want to survive or protect what’s theirs.
+They flee when hurt.
+They hunt when hungry.
+They fight when cornered.
+The outliers are people.
+Rivals might be suspicious, curious, or afraid.
+They grunt and gesture, they might trade or attack.
+The Man-Eaters are different.
+Feral, and violent.
+They are monsters.
+No talk.
+Just teeth.